Lybrary.com: ebooks and download videos

 I wish I could give this two marks: For the script and for the routine as such, because that way I could say that I like the handling and the 'technical' aspects of the routine, but don't care much for the script - which is emphasized so much in the ad.

-This product is listed in the following categories:
+This product is listed under the following topics:

-Magic & Conjuring / Rings
+Magic & Mentalism / Rings